Vellalore: Geography

 Vellalore has an average elevation of 411 m (1,348 ft).
 Vellalore is situated on the southern bank of Noyyal River.
 It shares its border with Podanur, Singanallur, Chettipalayam, Eachanari and Nanjundapuram.

 Vellalore Lake

 Vellalore Lake is a lake in Coimbatore, Tamil Nadu.
 It is one of the lakes in the Noyyal river irrigation network.
 The lake is spread over an area of 90 acres.

 Demographics

 As of 2001 India census, Vellalore had a population of 17,294.
 Males constitute 50% of the population and females 50%.
 Vellalore has an average literacy rate of 64%, which is higher than the national average of 59.5%; male literacy is 70%, and female literacy is 59%.
 In Vellalore, 8% of the population is under 6 years of age.

+Local Body Elections

+2022 Tamil Nadu Local Body Elections

+The 2022 Tamil Nadu Local Body Elections were conducted by the Tamil Nadu State Election Commission.
+Indirect election for the President and vice-president posts was postponed and later held on 26 March 2022, where AIADMK candidates were elected to those positions.